1993 BMW E36 Reborn with 535 HP of Pure American Muscle

 So why go with an American V8?
 As Rob explains, “Because it’s compact and lighter.
 The BMW engine has an iron block with aluminum head, thus this V8 is actually lighter than the V6.
 Plus it makes my car go faster!”
 Indeed.

-From the chassis to the engine, virtually everything had to be custom made, including anything and everything attaching the mammoth engine to the car, with parts as simple as fuel lines.
-The most difficult part of the build, however, was the headers.
+From the chassis to the engine, virtually everything had to be custom-made, including anything and everything attaching the mammoth engine to the car, with parts as simple as fuel lines.
+The most challenging part of the build, however, was the headers.

 Tunerworks 1993 BMW E36

-The exterior styling is very clean and sharp, the mark of a striking E36 that has aged extremely well since ‘93, with a bodykit that retains the original lines.
-Ironically, for someone who sells aftermarket gear, Rob opted for an OEM kit, justified by claiming, “I picked the factory 1998 M3 aero-kit because factory components have had the most wind tunnel testing, opposed to other aftermarket products.”
+The exterior styling is very clean and sharp, the mark of a striking E36 that has aged exceptionally well since ‘93, with a bodykit that retains the original lines.
+Ironically, for someone who sells aftermarket gear, Rob opted for an OEM kit, justified by claiming, “I picked the factory 1998 M3 aero-kit because factory components have had the most wind tunnel testing, as opposed to other aftermarket products.”
+Styling upgrades include:

 Tunerworks 1993 BMW E36 seats